 New England Grange Building

 The grange is a political, social, and community organisation for farmers that was founded just after the Civil War.
 It still promotes policies that benefit farmers and rural communities but I am not certain there is anyone under 90 involved at this point.
 The basement of the building is given over to an outpost of Yankee Candle, so just ignore that.
-The main floor sells some crafts and jams that are the sort of things you'd have to politely thank your great aunt for and then never use.
+The main floor sells some acrylic crafts and over-sweetened jams that are the sort of things you'd have to politely thank your great aunt for and then never use.
 The upstairs has a room dedicated to each of the six New England states' granges.
 There is sometimes a docent who will be eager to chat with you about the artefacts in the room.
 I recommend it as an interesting slice of history and another escape from the crowds.
 You will be the only one there.

 Midway, Music, and More